14 Questions Anyone Leasing a Car Should Ask

 If you lease for the duration of the manufacturer’s warranty, you’ll avoid paying for major repairs.
 Ensure the manufacturer’s warranty covers the entire lease term and the number of miles you’re likely to drive.

-8. What charges apply for wear and tear?
+8. What constitutes normal wear and tear?

 While you may consider a ding in the door or coffee stains on the upholstery as normal wear and tear, the dealer might see it as significant damage.
 Understand what the lease agreement defines as normal wear and tear before you sign.

-9. What maintenance expenses are my responsibility?
+9. What are my maintenance responsibilities?

 During the contract period, you are typically responsible for the costs of maintaining the vehicle, just like you would if you owned it.
 This includes expenses such as insurance, oil changes, brakes and tires maintenance, regular upkeep, and all taxes assessed by your local government.